ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

 # Initial configuration
 {: #vum-init-config}

-The {{site.data.keyword.vmwaresolutions_full}} automation configures the VCSA with a default gateway set to the {{site.data.keyword.cloud_notm}} Backend Customer Router (BCR).
+The {{site.data.keyword.vmwaresolutions_full}} automation configures the vCenter Server Appliance (VCSA) with a default gateway set to the {{site.data.keyword.cloud_notm}} Backend Customer Router (BCR).
 However, there's no route to the internet via the BCR.
 The standard route to the internet from the VMware vCenter Server instance is via the Management ESG.
 As it isn't advised to change the configuration of the VCSA or the Management ESG, a proxy server implementation on the customer subnet is recommended to enable VUM.

 This approach means that you don't have to reconfigure the VCSA or the Management ESG, however, a small virtual machine (VM) or appliance must be installed.
 A proxy server is a system, which sits between two endpoint devices and acts as an intermediate device.
 In this case, it sits between VUM and the update servers at VMware.